 Canstar-rated Velocity frequent flyer credit cards

-Before you decide on a frequent flyer credit card, it’s a good idea to compare your options considering there is such a huge range of products out there.
-You can see a snapshot of them in the table below, sorted by Virgin airline points gained per dollar spent (highest to lowest) then by provider name (alphabetically).
+Before you decide on a frequent flyer credit card, it’s a good idea to compare your options considering there is a range of products out there.
+You can see a snapshot of them in the table below, sorted by Velocity points gained per dollar spent (highest to lowest) then by provider name (alphabetically).
 The results shown are based on a monthly spend of $3,000.
 Use Canstar’s credit card comparison selector to view details of a wide variety of credit cards.
 Be sure to read the full terms and conditions of each deal before signing up.

 Table only displays five products – click here to see more.
 Be sure to read the full terms and conditions of each deal before signing up.